paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

       (V) Hunting and fishing.

-    (ii) Three persons who represent interest groups that include, as appropriate, the following:
+    (ii) Four persons who represent interest groups that include, as appropriate, the following:

       (I) Motorized outfitters and guides.

       (II) Non-motorized outfitters and guides.

       (III) Local environmental groups.

+      (IV) Veterans organizations, as such term is defined in [section 8471 of this title](./chapter-103-expanding-public-lands-outdoor-recreation-experiences.md#section-8471).

     (iii) Three persons, as follows: